Audio 1. The beginning of the tour

 Proof of this are the Wine Cathedrals, Wineries built in Modernist style between 1910 and 1920, mostly in the wine-growing regions in southern Catalonia, and particularly in the Montsant, Conca de Barbera, Alt Penedès and Terra Alta.
 Its name comes from Àngel Guimerà, a Catalan poet and playwright, who being impressed by the aesthetics and scale of the buildings, called them Wine Cathedrals in 1921.

 Audio 3.
 The building and the facade

 The El Pinell de Brai’s Wine Cathedral, constructed between 1919 and 1922, was built by architect César Martinell disciple of Antoni Gaudí.
-The building has 4 naves: the main room is used to store wine, in the back is the second nave, the winemaking, and on a higher level, there is a grape-receiving area and water tank.
+The building you can see with the audioguide has 4 naves: the main room is used to store wine, in the back is the second nave, the winemaking, and on a higher level, there is a grape-receiving area and water tank.
 The third room, known as the Fornal, was used as a wine aging room, and lastly, a two story nave intended for the oil mill.

 The El Pinell de Brai’s winery and olive mill are without a doubt one of the Catalan agrarian architecture’s jewels from the early twentieth century.

 The building is noteworthy for its special design and beauty as a whole, which has made it to be known as “the wine Cathedral par excellence”.
 The combination of brick, stone and glazed tile, give it an aesthetic effect not common in these types of buildings.
 The parabolic arches in the main room as well as the imposing façade announce the majesty of the building, which was declared a Site of National Interest by the Government of Catalonia in 2002.